bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/lectures.md

 ### Week 9: More DP examples; Greedy algorithms
 _Oct 24-28_

-This week we add more ddynamic programming examples, and we introduce the greedy technique via the _activity selection_ problem.
+We add more ddynamic programming examples, and we introduce the greedy technique via the _activity selection_ problem.

 __Objectives:__
 * Understand the knapsack problem